 Train into Dublin from Blackrock: €4

 Ticket to the little Museum of Dublin: €8

 = approx £118

-So, if I’d had to pay for accommodation it would have tight but achievable to do the whole trip for under £200 all in, or £150 if I’d gone for just the weekend.
+So, even if I’d had to pay for accommodation it would still have been very much achievable to do the whole trip for under £200 all in, or £150 if I’d gone for just the weekend.

 Dublin is quite an expensive city, so I’m not surprised it came to the latter end but I’ve still proved that you could the vast majority all the activities above on a weekend and still have £26 for food left over (bear in mind also that I stayed for 3 days and did a long weekend, not 2).
 You’d probably have to get a takeaway and some meal deals food-wise but the important thing is, it can be done!